 I get ahead of myself and then get bored…

 Spending time at home with your friends, meeting up with your family or going away for the weekend are all things I love doing.
-I’m naturally a fast-paced person and always want to speed through.
-Being so fast means that I barely take the time to enjoy things and always want to rush.
-Once the first few months fly by in a relationship, I start looking for a way out and become overwhelmed with boredom.
+I’m naturally a fast-paced person and always want to speed through, but, being so fast means that I barely take the time to enjoy things and constantly jump from one thing to another.
+Once the first few months fly by in a relationship, I start looking for a way out and only manage to focus on the negative points.

 I hate falling into a routine

 Either the men I date are completely unimaginative or I just hate routine.
-Having the same ritual every day and every week is completely mundane and dull.
+Having the same ritual every day and every week is completely mundane and dull for me.
 I want to be surprised and kept on my toes, that includes sexually too.

 I romanticize love just like in the movies